-The OCT machine enables non-invasive examination of the posterior structures of the eye by using reflections of light to provide a cross-sectional image.
-It is a diagnostic device which aids in the detection and management of ocular diseases.
+The OCT machine enables a non-invasive examination of the posterior structures of the eye by using reflections of light to provide a cross-sectional image.
+It is a diagnostic device that aids in the detection and management of ocular diseases.

 We use our OCT machine frequently to monitor macula or optic nerve disease in our patients.
 By comparing the structure and thickness of a patient’s scan against a normal, healthy eye, pathology can be detected, even at early stages.

 Humphrey Visual Field Analyser (HVFA)

 The HVFA reveals the extent of a patient’s peripheral vision.
 It can expose early stages of disease and is used for the following:

 - Diagnosis of an ocular disease.
 In particular, Glaucoma, as this displays characteristic patterns of visual loss.

 - Monitoring the progression or recovery of ocular and neurological disease.